robot131/robot131.github.io/publications/number-5.md

 ### Resolution target

+The auto-focusing results of resolution target (USAF 1951, Edmund) are shown in Fig.5.
+As the intensity pattern of the target is processed by all sharpness metrics, the auto-focusing curves are plotted in Fig. 6(a) and the selected curves captured from the orange region are enlarged in Fig.5(b).

+As shown in Fig.5(a), three groups of distances can be estimated as follows: z=1.02mm (ToG, NoG, RoG), z=1.64mm (SPEC), and z=2mm (GRA, LAP, Tenengrad, SG).
+With the three distances, the amplitude images of resolution target are refocused by back-propagation in Figs.5(c-e).
+It is noted that only z=1.02mm outputs clear line pairs for resolution target, which means that ToG, NoG, and RoG metrics realize an accurate distance estimation.

 <div align=center><img src="/publications/imgs/sFocusNet/r1.png" width=500></div>

 **Fig.5** The auto-focusing results of resolution target. (a) Sharpness curves. (b) is zoomed-in curve from (a) and Ac values are labelled. (c–e) are the back-propagated results by using the estimated distance of 1.02mm, 1.64mm, and 2.00mm.

 ### Pathological slide

+The auto-focusing results of an H&E-stained pathological slide of testis of fish are offered in Fig.6.
+The sharpness curve of the intensity pattern at the first height is plotted in Fig.6(a) and its highlighted curve is zoomed in Fig.6(b).

 <div align=center><img src="/publications/imgs/sFocusNet/r2.png" width=500></div>